anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

 CHECKTHIS
 https://cloud.google.com/compute/docs/instances/ssh?_ga=2.263044300.-1952421504.1688797993

 In UNIX-based VMs, one way of maintaining persistent access typically involves logging into the system and manually adding an SSH public key to the "**authorized_keys**" file.
 This method, while direct, can be somewhat tedious.
 However, in Google Cloud Platform (GCP) one can add the SSH public key directly to the **Instance Metadata** or in the **Project Metadata**.
-GCP then automatically updates the authorized_keys file thus simplifying the overall process.
+Compute Engine then automatically updates the authorized_keys file thus simplifying the overall process.

 In GCP, Public SSH Keys can be stored at two levels: **Project Metadata** and **Instance Metadata.**